-As I mentioned at the beginning, Morning Brew’s emails are sent daily, 6 times a week (Monday, Tuesday, Wednesday, Thursday, Friday, and Saturday).
+As I mentioned at the beginning, Morning Brew’s emails are sent daily, six times a week (Monday, Tuesday, Wednesday, Thursday, Friday, and Saturday).

-But some people missed them on Sundays, so they launched a premium Sunday email you can get access to if you refer 3 people to the Morning Brew newsletter.
+But some people missed them on Sundays, so they launched a premium Sunday email you can get access to if you refer three people to the Morning Brew newsletter.

-You can easily ask for a referral link and if 3 people (friends, family, etc) subscribes using it, you get the Sunday newsletter.
+You can easily ask for a referral link and if three people (friends, family, etc.) subscribe using it, you get the Sunday newsletter.

 Everything is free for the user.
 But at the same time, Morning Brew is making great figures.
-Here’re some numbers for you take dimension how huge is this newsletter:
+Here’re some numbers to see how huge this newsletter is: